 The amounts due to related parties are amounts due to directors and officers.
 The balances are unsecured, non-interest bearing and have no specific terms for repayment.
 Accordingly, the fair value cannot readily be determined.
-These transactions are in the normal course of operations and have been valued in these financial statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.

-As at February 28, 2015, \$15,279 (February 28, 2014 - \$13,850) was due to directors and officers of the Company.
+As at February 29, 2016, \$17,100 (February 28, 2015 - \$15,279) was due to directors and officers of the Company.